common name: wheel bug

 Figure 2.
 Adult wheel bugs, Arilus cristatus (Linnaeus).
 Photograph by Lyle J. Buss, University of Florida.

-Figure 3.
+Figure 4.
 Close-up of head, pronotum and "wheel" of the wheel bug, Arilus cristatus (Linnaeus).
-Photograph by Division of Plant Industry.
+Photograph by Donald W. Hall, University of Florida.

 Nymphs: Nymphs have been described in detail by Readio (1927).
 Smaller nymphs are bright red with black marks.
 The last instar nymphs are darker.
 Nymphs lack the "wheel" or crest.
 To determine if a nymph is Arilus, consult Fracker and Usinger (1949).